Parent’s Guide to the IB Diploma

 - Going beyond the classroom

 They'll also hear from students who have been there before them, and teachers whose job is to bring the IB Diploma to life.
-Download Getting More Out Of The IB: A Guide For Students Who Want To Change The World from our website from our website.
+Download Getting More Out Of The IB: A Guide For Students Who Want To Change The World from our website.